-Take exception design in bite-sized increments.
-If you have already designed your objects to collaborate under normal conditions, start modestly to make it more reliable.
+Limit Your Scope: Pick a Likely Exception and Resolve It.
+Take exception design in bitesized increments.
+If you've already designed your objects to collaborate under normal conditions, start modestly to make it more reliable.
 Pick a single exception that everyone agrees is common enough and you think you know how it should be handled.
 If you are designing collaborations for a specific use case, tackle one "unhappy path" situation.
 What actions should occur when there are insufficient funds when making an online payment?
 What if the user blinks her eyes too rapidly and makes a false selection?
 What if the file is locked by another application?

-After you have decided on what seems a reasonable way to handle that situation, design a solution using the object-oriented design techniques already described.
-Minimize or purposefully ignore certain parts of your design in order to concentrate on those objects that will take exception, and those that will resolve it.
-You need not reach all the way from the user interface to the lowest technical service objects.
+After you've decided on what seems a reasonable way to handle that situation, design a solution using the object-oriented design techniques we've described.
+Minimize or purposefully ignore certain parts of your design in order to concentrate on those objects who will take exception, and those who will resolve it.
+You needn't reach all the way from the user interface to the lowest technical service objects.
 Here is what we consider to be both in and out of scope for the exceptional case of insufficient funds:

-- Make A Payment-Insufficient Funds. - Assume a well-formed request (no data entry errors).

-- Ignore back-end system bottlenecks. - Ignore momentary loss of connections or communication failures.
-(They will be handled by connection objects in the technical service layer.) - Offer the user an opportunity to enter an alternate amount.
+Make A Payment- Insufficient Funds Assume a well-formed request (no data entry errors) Ignore backend system bottlenecks Ignore momentary loss of connections or communication failures (they will be handled by connection objects in the technical service layer) Offer the user an opportunity to enter an alternate amount

 Determine who should detect an exception and how it should be resolved.
 Assume that everything goes according to plan up to the point of where the particular exception you are considering is detected.

 We know the existing backend banking system returns an error code indicating insufficient funds to our external interface component.
 Now what?

-The back-end banking component reports the exception via a Result object to the FundsTransfer object that is responsible for coordinating the transaction.
+The backend banking component reports the exception via a Result object to the FundsTransfer object that is responsible for coordinating the transaction.
 The FundsTransfer interprets this as an "unrecoverable exception" which causes it to halt and return a Result (indicating failure) to the User Session.
 Describe additional responsibilities of collaborators.
 Objects that are service providers, controllers and coordinators are often charged with exception handling responsibilities.

-In the online banking application, the FundsTransferTransaction-a service-provider/coordinator-coordinates the work of performing a financial transaction.
+In the online banking application, the FundsTransferTransaction-a serviceprovider/coordinator-coordinates the work of performing a financial transaction.
 It makes relatively few decisions, only altering its course when the result is in error.
 It is responsible for validating funds transfer information, forwarding the request to the backend banking interface component, logging successful transaction, and reporting results.